 Which sourcing method works best in Nepal?

 For general roles, job boards + referrals work well.
-For niche or senior positions, a recruitment agency Nepal or headhunting approach might pay off faster.
+For niche or senior positions, a recruitment agency Nepal or a headhunting approach might pay off faster.

 Step 3 – Screening & Shortlisting